The GE Caddx Networx line of security systems offer many of the features

 Like the NX-6, this system offers 4 programmable outputs.
 These can be used to activate a relay or optional device in response to an alarm or other system event.

 The table below shows system conditions you can choose to create specific responses for:

 The Caddx Networx panels can be programmed remotely, using Caddx remote software, or on-site using a keypad.

 As with most keypad-programmable security panels, the Caddx alarm systems are easier to work with if you have an LCD display keypad.
 Although a standard LED keypad will work, it can be confusing trying to navigate the menus using only LED’s for feedback.

 If you’re on a tight budget and/or are installing the system in a smaller home, an LED keypad will be fine.
 If you’re planning a system for a larger house with many points of protection to program, you’ll be much happier with an LCD unit like the NX-148E (hardwired) or the NX-148E-RF (wireless.)

 You can find links to GE Caddx NX-8 manuals on my alarm system manual sources page.

 As I mentioned earlier, it appears that the GE Interlogix Caddx NetworX line of alarm panels is being discontinued.
 There are still listings for NX-4, NX-6, and NX-8 main panels from a few suppliers that I regularly check, others list them as “No Longer Available” or “Discontinued”.

 Various accessories like keypads, zone expanders, relay modules, etc. currently listed as available.

-If you’ve been thinking about upgrading your NetworX system to something with modern features like smartphone control, video monitoring, or home automation capabilities, this might be the time to make the switch.
+Also, if you’ve been thinking about upgrading your NetworX system to something with modern features like smartphone control, video monitoring, or home automation capabilities, this might be a good time to make the switch.